-What is the best way to excite your children with a fun day out while that will leave everyone energized?
+What is the best way to excite your children with a fun day out that will leave everyone energized?
 Get them outside – the playgrounds in CT are great!

 Soaking in the sunshine and running in open spaces and among the trees is highly beneficial for children (and their parents) regarding their physical, mental, and even emotional wellbeing.

 Below are our top 15 picks for the top playgrounds in CT where you can spend quality time outside with your children.

 The top 16 playgrounds in CT